Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics

-To meet sustainability goals and regulatory requirements, transit agencies worldwide are planning partial and complete transitions to electric bus fleets.
-This paper presents the first comprehensive and computationally efficient multi-period optimization framework integrating the key planning decisions necessary to support such electrification initiatives.
-Our model, formulated as a two-stage integer program with integer subproblems, jointly optimizes yearly fleet and charging infrastructure investments as well as hourly vehicle scheduling and charging operations.
-To solve instances of practical relevance to proven optimality, we develop a logic-based Benders decomposition method enhanced by several techniques, including preprocessing, partial decomposition, and a range of classical and monotone Benders cuts derived from relaxations of the operational subproblems.
-These accelerations yield speedups of up to three orders of magnitude and lead to practical and theoretical insights into Benders cut selection.
+\ABSTRACT{ To meet sustainability goals and regulatory requirements, transit agencies must plan partial and full transitions to electric bus fleets.
+This paper presents a comprehensive and computationally efficient multi-period optimization framework integrating the key decisions required to support such electrification initiatives.
+Our model is formulated as a two-stage integer program with integer subproblems.
+These two levels optimize, respectively, yearly fleet sizing and charging infrastructure investments, and hourly vehicle scheduling and charging operations.
+We develop an exact logic-based Benders decomposition algorithm enhanced by several acceleration techniques, including preprocessing, master problem strengthening, and efficient cut separation methods applied to different relaxations of the operational problem.
+These accelerations achieve speedups of up to three orders of magnitude and provide new theoretical and practical insights into Benders cut selection.
 We also propose a heuristic tailored for long-term, citywide electrification planning.
-This approach, which imposes and progressively relaxes additional scheduling constraints, consistently delivers high-quality solutions with optimality gaps below 1\% for instances an order of magnitude larger than those considered in prior studies.
-We illustrate our model using data from the Chicago public bus system, providing managerial insights into optimal investment and operational policies.
+This approach imposes and progressively relaxes additional scheduling constraints derived from auxiliary problems.
+It delivers high-quality solutions with optimality gaps below 1\% for instances an order of magnitude larger than those considered in prior work.
+We illustrate our model using real data from the Chicago public bus system, providing managerial insights into optimal investment and operational policies. }